TRT Global - Russia's Lavrov meets with China's President Xi, Russia says

 Russia's Foreign Minister Sergey Lavrov met with Chinese President Xi Jinping, the spokeswoman of the Russian foreign ministry said on Tuesday.

-Lavrov is visiting China for a foreign ministers meeting of the Shanghai Cooperation Organization (SCO).
+Lavrov is visiting China for a foreign ministers meeting of the Shanghai Cooperation Organization (SCO) amid tensions with the US.

 "Lavrov conveyed to the Chinese leader a friendly greeting and best wishes from the President of the Russian Federation Vladimir Putin," the Russian ministry said in a statement on its website.